National Council

 Officer of Diversity and Equity

 The Officer of Diversity and Equity collects and analyzes demographic data relating to the Society.
-The Coordinator works with the Executive Committee and National Council to design, implement, and evaluate initiatives to increase diversity and better support members of all genders, ethnicities, and orientations.
+They work with the Executive Committee and National Council to design, implement, and evaluate initiatives to increase diversity and better support members of all genders, ethnicities, and orientations.

 Webmaster

-The SCI Webmaster works with the Web Team, the Executive Committee Chair, the Secretary, the Newsletter Editors, and the membership to ensure that the web site meets the needs of the organization.
-This includes keeping website content current, improving web services that support business processes, and providing support to members who use the self-service features of the web site.
+The SCI Webmaster works with the Web Team, the Executive Committee Chair, the General Manager, the Newsletter Editors, and the membership to ensure that the website meets the needs of the organization.
+This includes keeping website content current, improving web services that support business processes, and providing support to members who use the self-service features of the website.

 System Administrator